jeremybanka/wayforge/.changeset/healthy-eggs-pay.md

 "atom.io": patch
 ---

-♻️ transactions do not emit changes until complete
+♻️ `transaction`s do not emit changes until they succeed